Leaflet/Leaflet/examples/quick-start.md

 <div id="map1" class="map" style="height: 180px"></div>

-Let's create a map of the center of London with pretty CloudMade tiles.
+Let's create a map of the center of London with pretty Mapbox Streets tiles.
 First we'll initialize the map and set its view to our chosen geographical coordinates and a zoom level:

 	var map = L.map('map').setView([51.505, -0.09], 13);